Bobbie Gentry: 1968: The Delta Sweete, Local Gentry, and Glen Campbell

+Bobbie Gentry TV series

+In 1968, Gentry was invited to host her own variety show on BBC Two in the UK, making her the first female songwriter to front a series on the channel.
+The initial six episodes of Bobbie Gentry were broadcast weekly from July 13 to August 17, 1968.
+It featured musicians from the Mississippi countryside as well as guests such as Donovan, the Hollies, Glen Campbell, James Taylor, Randy Newman, Elton John, Alan Price, Billy Preston, and Pan's People.
+Two further, six-episode series were broadcast from June 18 to July 23, 1969, and February 1 to March 15, 1971.

+The series was produced and directed by Stanley Dorfman, who was engaged to be married to Gentry in 1970, and credited Gentry as his co-director.
+Dorfman told author Tara Murtha, "After a few episodes, she was pretty much co-directing the show because she had such great ideas.
+[But] the BBC wouldn't have it, wouldn't have an artist credited as a director or producer, so the credit went to me as producer and director.
+But she definitely contributed as much as I did creatively to the show.
+She was just full of ideas."
+John Cameron, the music arranger for her BBC shows noted, "She was pretty much the alpha female in the group – [producer] Stanley Dorfman's assistant Kate and choreographer Flick Colby were the only other prominent females in the crew.
+She certainly didn't have a support group like Dusty [Springfield].
+"The series garnered widespread recognition and was syndicated globally.

+All but five of the 18 episodes were wiped by the BBC, and those surviving were rebroadcast for the first time in November 2023 on BBC Four.

+From 1968 to 1971, while in the UK recording her own series, Gentry made guest appearances on other BBC shows.
+These included a one-hour special for the In Concert series, broadcast on October 30, 1970; and Glen Campbell's own BBC Two special, broadcast May 6, 1970.

 1969: Touch 'Em with Love

-Gentry produced a second series of shows for BBC2 in 1969, which aired weekly from June 18 to July 23.

 Gentry's fifth album, Touch 'Em with Love, came out in July 1969.
-It marked a transition in her career: In an attempt to re-brand Gentry as a blue-eyed soul singer, it featured fewer self-penned regional songs and more systematically chosen cover songs.
-Recorded in Nashville and produced by Kelso Herston, the album's 10 tracks included only two originals.
+It marked a transition in her career.
+In an attempt to rebrand Gentry as a blue-eyed soul singer, it featured fewer self-penned regional songs and more systematically chosen cover songs.
+Recorded in Nashville and produced by Kelso Herston, the album's 10 tracks included two originals.
 The title track was released as the first single, but it failed to go above number 113 on Billboards Bubbling Under the Hot 100 chart and only reached number 164 on the Billboard 200.
-Gentry's cover of "I'll Never Fall in Love Again" was released as the second single in the UK, where it became a number one hit on the UK Singles Chart.
+Gentry's cover of "I'll Never Fall in Love Again" was released as the second single in the UK, where it became a number-one hit on the UK Singles Chart.
 The album reached number 21 on the UK Albums Chart.

 In 1969, Gentry taped four television specials for Canadian television station CFTO-TV Toronto for North American syndication.